Needham Maintains CIENA (CIEN) Buy Recommendation

 Bank Of America holds 3,985K shares representing 2.67% ownership of the company.
 In it's prior filing, the firm reported owning 4,053K shares, representing a decrease of 1.70%.
 The firm decreased its portfolio allocation in CIEN by 18.82% over the last quarter.

-NAESX - Vanguard Small-Cap Index Fund Investor Shares holds 3,903K shares representing 2.61% ownership of the company.
-In it's prior filing, the firm reported owning 3,817K shares, representing an increase of 2.22%.
-The firm increased its portfolio allocation in CIEN by 1.13% over the last quarter.
+NAESX - Vanguard Small-Cap Index Fund Investor Shares holds 3,851K shares representing 2.58% ownership of the company.
+In it's prior filing, the firm reported owning 3,903K shares, representing a decrease of 1.36%.
+The firm decreased its portfolio allocation in CIEN by 24.06% over the last quarter.

 CIENA Background Information